What’s going on with Hard Case Crime?

 I’ve had a very hectic time since Independence Day, and as a consequence, dropped the ball on a few items of importance.
 Here’s my makeup post.

 To Twitter followers of the site–sorry about the avalanche of posts in the past 24 hours or so.
-The main purpose of the Twitter account is to […]
+The main purpose of the Twitter account is to serve […]

 Hard Case Crime news - 5/21/10 (part 2)